d1ll0n/eth-sig-encrypt/README.md

 **Returns**: `Promise<string>` Decrypted message

-# Web3Encryption.encrypt(message, options)
+# EthSigEncryption.encrypt(message, options)
-Calls web3Decrypt() using the Web3Encryption instance properties or the overridden options **Params**
+Calls sigEncrypt() using the EthSigEncryption instance properties or the overridden options **Params**

 - message `string` - The message to encrypt